23Norm/Movement_Recognition/README.md

 Human Movement Recognition

-A human movement and Pose recognition for walking, jumping, sitting and standing
+A human movement and Pose recognition for walking, jumping, sitting and standing.

 Get started
 1. Create an environment before proceeding (optional)